 (iii) Salaries and wages of employees engaged in setting up and displaying exhibits, making demonstrations, and providing briefings;

-(3) Costs of promotional items and memorabilia, including models, gifts, and souvenirs;
+(3) Costs of promotional items and memorabilia;

-(4) Costs of advertising and public relations designed solely to promote the non-Federal entity.
+(4) Costs of advertising and public relations designed solely to promote the recipient or subrecipient.

 § 200.422 Advisory councils.

-Costs incurred by advisory councils or committees are unallowable unless authorized by statute, the Federal awarding agency or as an indirect cost where allocable to Federal awards.
-See § 200.444, applicable to States, local governments, and Indian tribes.
+An advisory council or committee is a body that provides advice to the management of such entities as corporations, organizations, or foundations.
+Costs incurred by both internal and external advisory councils or committees are allowable if authorized by statute, the Federal agency, or as an indirect cost where allocable to Federal awards.
+See § 200.444, which applies to States, local governments, and Indian Tribes.

 § 200.423 Alcoholic beverages.

-Costs of alcoholic beverages are unallowable.
+The cost of alcoholic beverages is unallowable.

-§ 200.424 Alumni/ae activities.
+§ 200.424 Alumni activities.

-Costs incurred by IHEs for, or in support of, alumni/ae activities are unallowable.
+Costs incurred by IHEs for, or in support of, alumni activities are unallowable.

 § 200.425 Audit services.

-(a) A reasonably proportionate share of the costs of audits required by, and performed in accordance with, the Single Audit Act Amendments of 1996 (31 U.S.C.
-7501–7507), as implemented by requirements of this part, are allowable.
+(a) A reasonably proportionate share of the costs of audits required by and performed in accordance with the Single Audit Act Amendments of 1996 (31 U.S.C.
+7501-7507), and the requirements of this part are allowable.
 However, the following audit costs are unallowable:

-(1) Any costs when audits required by the Single Audit Act and subpart F of this part have not been conducted or have been conducted but not in accordance therewith; and
+(1) Any costs when audits required by the Single Audit Act and subpart F of this part have not been conducted, or have been conducted but not in accordance with the requirements; and

-(2) Any costs of auditing a non-Federal entity that is exempted from having an audit conducted under the Single Audit Act and subpart F of this part because its expenditures under Federal awards are less than $750,000 during the non-Federal entity's fiscal year.
+(2) Except as provided for in paragraph (c) of this section, any costs of auditing a non-Federal entity that is exempted from having an audit conducted under the Single Audit Act and subpart F of this part because its expenditures under Federal awards are less than $1,000,000 during its fiscal year.”

-(b) The costs of a financial statement audit of a non-Federal entity that does not currently have a Federal award may be included in the indirect cost pool for a cost allocation plan or indirect cost proposal.
+(b) The costs of a financial statement audit of a recipient or subrecipient that does not currently have a Federal award may be included in the indirect cost pool for a cost allocation plan or indirect cost proposal.

-(c) Pass-through entities may charge Federal awards for the cost of agreed-upon-procedures engagements to monitor subrecipients (in accordance with subpart D, §§ 200.331–333) who are exempted from the requirements of the Single Audit Act and subpart F of this part.
-This cost is allowable only if the agreed-upon-procedures engagements are:
+(c) Pass-through entities may charge Federal awards for the cost of agreed-upon procedures engagements to monitor subrecipients (in accordance with §§ 200.331-333) exempt from having an audit conducted under the Single Audit Act and the requirements of this part.
+This cost is allowable only if the agreed-upon procedures engagements are:

-(1) Conducted in accordance with GAGAS attestation standards;
+(1) Conducted in accordance with GAGAS or applicable international attestation standards, as appropriate;

 (2) Paid for and arranged by the pass-through entity; and